-The Metrics Engine explicitly overrides environment variables like PATH, LD_LIBRARY PATH, and LD_PRELOAD to ensure that settings used to start the server do not inadvertently impact its behavior.
-If these variables must be edited, set values by editing the set environment_vars function of the lib/script-util.sh script.
-Stop and restart the Metrics Engine for the change to take effect.
+The server explicitly overrides environment variables like PATH, LD_LIBRARY_PATH, and LD_PRELOAD to ensure that settings used to start the server do not inadvertently impact its behavior.
+If these variables must be edited, set values by editing the set_environment vars function of the lib/script-util.sh script.
+Stop and restart the server for the change to take effect.